Last Updated on March 13, 2022 by Dave Schoenbeck

-When selling a product or service, it’s tempting to offer discounts in order to attract new customers.
+Offering discounts to attract new customers is tempting when selling a product or service.
 However, low pricing leads to lower profits and a less sustainable business model.
 When considering different methods of pricing, it’s important to consider the relationship between the cost of the item and its value, both real and perceived.

 Is Value the Same as Price?

-As the old saying goes: the price is the amount that something costs, but value is the amount that someone is willing to pay for it.
+As the old saying goes, the price is the amount something costs, but the value is the amount someone is willing to pay.
 Value-based pricing is the concept of setting the price of a good or service depending on its value to your customers.
-Perceived value allows you to charge more for your products and services by offering a customer more than just the item itself.
+Perceived value allows you to charge more for your products and services by offering customers more than just the item.

-Pricing strategies that only consider an item’s cost is missing the mark.
-Value-based pricing takes the entire customer experience into consideration.
+Pricing strategies that only consider an item’s cost are inadequate.
+Value-based pricing assumes the entire customer experience.
 This doesn’t always result in a rate that seems competitive at first.
-However, there’s a lot that goes into determining an object’s value.
+However, a lot goes into determining an object’s value.

 How to Add Value to Your Offerings